 Legacy Data: Think old.
 This is data that is hard to access or process due to an obsolete format or system.
 For example, floppy disks are not very common anymore, and the majority of computers nowadays don’t have a slot for them either.
 Therefore, it would take a great deal of work to get the information off of it.
 (And, just in case you forgot what a floppy disk is, here ya go.)

 Legal Hold: Legal holds, also called “preservation orders,” are the temporary interruption(s) of a company’s document retention & destruction policies for data that might be relevant to a lawsuit or that is seen as significant.
 In our blog post, “eDiscovery 101: The Basics of Electronic Discovery,” we discuss why you might receive a legal hold in the collection and preservation process.

 Linear Review: The process of having a legal team set eyes on every document one after another during a review.
 Many times, these documents are ordered by date or keyword preference.
 At Parcels, we offer expedited discovery services where we will work with your timeline and scope to fulfill all your review needs.

 Load File: A load file can be used for several different things.
 It can be used to import data, it can be used as a file that links images together, and it can carry out software commands.
 These files, according to Wikipedia, are usually American Standard Code for Information Interchange (ASCII) files.

 Chew on this next chunk of eDiscovery terms for a while.
 Use them in your conversations or in your writing.
 Need to catch up?
 Part one is here.
-Part three of four is coming your way soon — The A to Z’s of eDiscovery: M-T is up next!
+Ready to move forward?
+Here’s part three: The A to Z’s of eDiscovery: M-T.

 < Return to News